gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 #### August 14th, 2020

 Today I received a think envelop from Medavie Blue Cross.
 The thought of filling out pages of new paperwork filled me with dread.
 However the contents surprised me.
 Inside was a Veterans Affairs Canada Services and Benefits booklet and my Veterans Affairs Canada card.
 It was a huge relief to receive this little piece of plastic.
 Thank you to everyone that has made this possible.

+#### October 1st, 2020

+My psychologist still hasn't been paid for sessions dating back to April.

+> Hello Greg,
+>
+> I hope you are doing well.
+I am following up to see if you could check in with Sheila about the remaining balance.
+I called about 3 weeks ago, spoke with someone who tried to reach her, and I did not get any answers as to the progress.
+I am still awaiting payment for the following 6 session dates:
+> Apr 8, 15, 29, May 13, June 3 & 24, totalling $1170.
+> Please let me know what you find out.
+> Thank you.
+>
+> Dr. ███████

+I reached out to VAC to see if they could assist

+> Hey Team,
+> my psychologist is still waiting for $1170 of payments for 6 sessions dating back to April.
+The missing dates are Apr 8, 15, 29, May 13, June 3 & 24.
+Can someone please follow up on this and let me know when it's been actioned?
+> Cheers,
+> Greg.

+They responded a few days later

+> Dear Signalman (Ret'd) Greg Clarke,
+>
+> Thank you for using My VAC Account and our secure email services.
+>
+> In review of the information we have from Medavie Blue Cross (MBC), the only payment currently on file for Psychological Services is:
+>
+> 11-08-2020
+> $1,170.00
+> Dr ███████ PSYCH.
+P.C. (███████, OTTAWA, ON, █████)
+>
+> For services dated:
+>
+> - 05-02-2020
+> - 13-02-2020
+> - 05-03-2020
+> - 25-03-2020
+> - 01-04-2020
+>
+> (INVOICE #: 2020­02, 2020­03, 2020­04, 2020­05, 2020­06)
+>
+> VAC is only able to see MBC's completed treatment benefit claims; if you would like to review the status of an in-progress claim, please contact MBC at 1-888-261-4033, or visit MBC's portal at www.medavie.bluecross.ca/MyInfo
+>
+> MBC's portal allows you to:
+>
+> - View your claim status, explanations, and claims archive;
+> - Find a list of registered providers;
+> - Find claim forms and other documents;
+> - Find your coverage details; and
+> - Request a replacement card (or print a temporary card).
+>
+> (Note: To access the above links, please copy and paste the URL into the address field at the top of your internet browser.
+Alternatively, you may highlight the URL, then right-click on it and select to go to that page.)
+>
+> If you have any further questions or concerns, please contact us again via My VAC Account or our toll-free number, 1-866-522-2122.
+>
+> Sincerely,
+>
+> Melody ███████
+> National Contact Centre Network Analyst
+> Veterans Affairs Canada

+I called the number given (1-888-261-4033) but it didn't work.
+I called the phone number on the Blue Cross website (1-800-355-9133) but the assistant wasn't able to help with my account because it's federal.
+I called both phone numbers on my card (1-888-996-2242 & 1-613-996-2242) but got a message saying they closed and to contact them between 7am & 9pm Atlantic time, I was calling at 6pm Atlantic time.
+I also tried to contact them though their website but ran into this error when signing up for Blue Cross My Info.

+> Error:
+> Registration Unsuccessful
+> There is a problem with the coverage information entered

+I can't believe that I'm still having to deal with this BS months after the DVA / VAC cut me off from treatment.
+I have wasted so many hours and so much energy getting "support" from the DVA / VAC.
+I truly regret asking them for help.

 #### Next steps